genesistoxical/pruebas/README.md

 * Number of images to convert, subtracting three that are shown as preview.
 * Save icons in the same folder (default).
 * Save icons in a specific folder.
-* Supports formats: .png .jpg .jpeg .jfif .bmp .gif .svg
 * Saves the configuration to an .ini file (except for switches).
+* Supports .png .jpg .jpeg .jfif .bmp .gif and .svg formats.
 * Enable and disable Topmost.
-* Choose between high quality icons with multiple sizes or just 256px as a single size.
+* Choose between high quality icons with multiple sizes or just 256 px as a single size.
-* Prevents duplication of an image that has been previously added.
+* Prevent duplication of an image that has been previously added.
 * Option to generate tiny icon.
 * Adaptive corners (rounded or simple), depending on the OS version.